-The hospitals of Conemaugh Health System provide emergency care 24 hours a day, seven days a week, including a Level 1 Regional Resource Trauma Center at Conemaugh Memorial Medical Center.
+Conemaugh Health System provides emergency care at its four hospitals, 24 hours a day, seven days a week, including a Level 1 Regional Resource Trauma Center at Conemaugh Memorial Medical Center.
 Departments of Emergency Medicine are staffed by experienced providers that use the latest methods and technology to diagnose and treat medical emergencies.
-Providers in the Emergency Department include experienced board-certified emergency medicine physicians, licensed physician assistants, licensed nurse practitioners and certified registered nurses.
+Providers in the Department of Emergency Medicine include board-certified emergency medicine physicians, licensed physician assistants, licensed nurse practitioners and certified registered nurses.
 Conemaugh Memorial Medical Center's Department of Emergency Medicine is accredited by The Joint Commission as a Primary Stroke Center.

-While our goal is to promptly evaluate all patients who present to the Emergency Department, space limitations and the unpredictable nature of emergencies often result in patients having to wait for periods of time.
+While the goal is to promptly evaluate all patients who present to the Department of Emergency Medicine, the unpredictable nature of emergencies often result in patients having to wait for periods of time.
 Wait times can vary each day and can change depending on unexpected occurrences.
 These events may include trauma patients, respiratory or cardiac arrest patients, as well as critically ill patients.

 All patients presenting to the Department of Emergency Medicine are triaged.
 Those with more apparent urgent and serious problems will be evaluated first.
 Those with less severe and acute problems may, unfortunately, have to wait until a room is available.
-Ultra Track is utilized at Conemaugh Memorial Medical Center for patients requiring less intense and time-consuming evaluation may be sent there.
+Ultra Track is utilized at Conemaugh Memorial Medical Center for patients requiring less intense and time-consuming evaluation.